pulumi/docs/pulumi-hugo/themes/default/content/blog/peace-of-mind-with-cloud-secret-providers/index.md

 ## Wrap up

-This example showed how to use client-side encryption with AWS KMS, but Pulumi as mentioned before, Pulumi has support for Azure KeyVault, Google Cloud KMS and Hashicorp Vault for storing your keys.
+This example showed how to use client-side encryption with AWS KMS, but Pulumi, as mentioned before, has support for Azure KeyVault, Google Cloud KMS, and Hashicorp Vault for storing your keys.
 You can find examples of how to use these encryption methods in our [examples repo](https://github.com/pulumi/examples/tree/master/secrets-provider) and take a look at our [secrets provider documentation](https://www.pulumi.com/docs/intro/concepts/config/#available-encryption-providers).

 We hope your next compliance audit is more relaxed with this feature available!